South Africa’s FSCA licensed 248 crypto firms in 2024

 Pan-African exchange, Yellow Card, also secured an FSCA-issued financial service provider license late in the year

-The South African Financial Sector Conduct Authority (FSCA) has, till date, issued a total of 248 licenses to virtual assets service providers (VASPs) in the country.
+The South African Financial Sector Conduct Authority (FSCA) has, to date, issued a total of 248 licenses to virtual assets service providers (VASPs) in the country.

-Pan-African exchange, Yellow Card, announced last November that it had also made it into the FSCA’s good books, having been granted a license in the regulator’s latest round of approvals.
+Pan-African exchange Yellow Card announced last November that it had also been approved by the FSCA and granted a license in the regulator’s latest approval round.

 Dive deeper

-- Typically, the FSCA-issued licenses come in two categories indicating the scope of crypto-related activities that the bearer of the license is permitted to engage in.
+- Typically, FSCA-issued licenses are divided into two categories, indicating the scope of crypto-related activities that the license holder is permitted to engage in.

-- Notable exchanges such as VALR and Luno as well as crypto on-ramp and off-ramp service provider, Kotani Pay are some of the companies that have secured operational licenses.
+- Notable exchanges such as VALR and Luno, as well as crypto on-ramp and off-ramp service provider Kotani Pay, are some companies that have secured operational licenses.

-- Gillian Darko, the exchange’s chief of staff, told Mariblock in an interview that Yellow Card secured approval as a financial service provider.
-This authorization enables Yellow Card to expand beyond crypto services, offering additional financial assets like stocks and tokenized securities.
+- Gillian Darko, Yellow Card’s chief of staff, told Mariblock in an interview that the company secured approval as a financial service provider.
+This authorization enables Yellow Card to expand beyond crypto services and offer additional financial assets like stocks and tokenized securities.

 - At the onset, the FSCA’s licensing powers limited it to authorize and supervise VASPs for crypto-related activities only.